Are you looking for test card numbers?

 • You can also reconfigure your integration using this option, but in that case the older configuration will be lost.

-• We recommend this option if you have used the Adobe Commerce (formerly Magento 2) plugin before or if you want to re-configure your plugin.
+• We recommend this option if you have used the Adobe Commerce (formerly Magento 2) plugin before.

-• You manually generate credentials in your Customer Area to configure your integration.
+• You manually generate credentials and configure your integration.

 Configure the Adyen plugin in your Adobe Commerce admin panel: